LINC 77C: DESIGN THINKING FOR TEACHERS

 Special Facilities and/or Equipment

-B. When taught via the internet: Students must have current email accounts and/or ongoing access to computers with email software, web browsing capability, and access to the World Wide Web.
+2. When taught via the internet: Students must have current email accounts and ongoing access to computers with web browsing capability and internet access.

 Method(s) of Evaluation

-B. Presentation of their web-based project to peers
+Presentation of the design thinking project to peers and receiving constructive feedback

 Method(s) of Instruction

-A. Listening actively to lecture presentations delivered in student-centered learning style by taking notes, following demonstrations, or completing an activity
+Lecture presentations delivered in student-centered learning style, during which students take notes, follow demonstrations, or complete an activity

 Representative Text(s) and Other Materials